symmetryinvestments/concurrency/README.md

 ## Streams

-A Stream is anything that has a `.collect` function that accepts a `shared` callable and returns a Sender.
+A Stream has a `.collect` function that accepts a `shared` callable and returns a Sender.
 Once the Sender is connected and started the Stream will call the callable zero or more times before one of the three terminal functions of the Receiver is called.

 An exception throw in the callable will cancel the stream and complete the Sender with that exception.